Jun 7, 2022

 A hundred years ago, state parks were barely an idea in Oregon, little more than patches of roadside greenery.
 A 5-acre donation in 1922 — setting aside a special place for everyone — became Oregon’s first official state park.
 Today, the state park system comprises 254 park properties and more than 100,000 acres.

-In 2022, we invite you to join us in celebrating the places you hold dear: the viewpoints, the waterfalls, the trails, and the historic landmarks.
+We invite you to join us in celebrating the places you hold dear: the viewpoints, the waterfalls, the trails, and the historic landmarks.
 It’s a time to reflect on the past 100 years and look to the future as we work together to preserve this legacy for the next generation.

 We encourage you to post photos of your favorite state parks with hashtags #oregonstateparks and #oregonstateparks100.
 Follow Oregon State Parks on Instagram, Facebook and Twitter for the latest centennial updates, and to participate in digital engagement opportunities.